Slovenia to use private security firms to help with migrant flows

 | LJUBLJANA/RIGONCE, Slovenia

-LJUBLJANA/RIGONCE, Slovenia Slovenia plans to call in private security firms to help manage the flow of thousands of migrants passing through the country toward northern Europe, a senior official said on Monday.
+LJUBLJANA/RIGONCE, Slovenia Slovenia plans to call in private security firms to help manage the flow of thousands of migrants passing through the country towards northern Europe, a senior official said on Monday.

 Bostjan Sefic, state secretary at the Interior Ministry, said some 50 to 60 private security officers will help police where needed.
 More than 76,000 migrants have arrived in Slovenia from Croatia in the past 10 days.